easysql/easy_sql/docs/easy_sql/syntax.md

 ### SQL actions

-There are some cases we'd like to just execute some SQL statement without anything to do about it's result.
+There are some cases where we'd like to just execute some SQL statement without anything to do about its result.
 We can use 'action' in these cases.

 This usually happens when we want to execute some DDL statement.
 Examples would be like to create table, to drop partition of some table etc.